-Megan is a member of the West Central Music Teachers Club (National Federation of Music Clubs-NFMC) and has served as treasurer from 2008-Present.
+Megan is currently a member of the Great River Music Club (National Federation of Music Clubs).

 Megan began serving as the MMTA Site Administrator for the South Central Testing Site located in Willmar in 2015.
-She also began serving as the MMTA Ensemble Festival site administrator.
+In the Fall of 2015, Megan became the MMTA Ensemble Festival site administrator.
 She serves as the Greater Minnesota MMTA Piano Exam Repertoire Analyst (2017-Present)